-- If you share your whole inbox with your assistant, it’s easier to track things as they will be in your own account.
-But you shouldn’t share your whole email account with your assistant for multiple reasons.
+- If you share your whole inbox with your assistant, it’s easier to track things as they will be in your account.
+But you shouldn’t share your entire email account with your assistant for multiple reasons.

 The best alternative to Gmail delegation

 You can choose which emails to share.
-Sharing emails in Drag is easy.
-You just need to create a custom Shared Board with your assistant and populate the board with the emails that you want to share.
+Sharing emails in Drag is easy and secure.
+You simply need to create a custom Shared Board with your assistant and populate the board with the emails that you want to share.

-You can change sender alias.
+You can change the sender alias.
 If you don’t want the recipient to know that you are not the person replying, this is easy with Drag.
-Your assistant can select if he/she wants to send the email from his/her own email address or from the manager’s one.
+Your assistant can select if he/she wants to send the Email from his/her email address or the manager’s one.

 This is how to use Drag to delegate emails to your assistant

 Turn your inbox into a Kanban board.
 You can create more boards and customize them.

 Emails come and go, and sometimes it’s hard to keep track.
 Drag helps teams to complete their emails and tasks together and on their own, faster.

 Select the pen icon on any email or task to see all the extra features we bring to Gmail.
 Internal team chat, due dates, tasks, calendar integrations…